267-738-7766

 The court doesn’t have the authority to override the Secretary of State’s decision to suspend your license.
 Hiring an attorney immediately after you’re charged can be crucial to making sure that you make a timely request for a hearing.
 Your attorney can review your case in order to determine whether you refused the chemical test.
 If you did, they can help you fight the suspension.

-Demanding preservation of evidence
+Demanding Preservation of Evidence

 It’s important to retain an attorney right after you’re charged because your attorney can get to work immediately to save evidence.
 There are various types of evidence that may be lost when time passes after your arrest.
 Some of the evidence is tangible evidence like videos.
 Other pieces of evidence are intangible like the memories of witnesses.